The 41 BEST Grunge Albums of All Time

 What there can be no miscommunication on, however, is the quality of the songs onboard.
 Talk about starting strong?!
 The first four tunes on Dirt could go two to toe with any record in history, and the quality holds up for the remainder of the album.
 The band displays their knack for atmospheric vocal harmonies and grade-A riffs alongside Cantrell’s songwriting nous to deliver a grunge masterpiece.

-And so to the first of my non-Seattle choices today.
-Realistically though, how can I talk about grunge music without including this titan of a record?
+Chicago's finest.
+Is this the greatest sounding grunge album of them all?
 Siamese Dream takes the Big Muff guitar sound to its zenith, with a suite of densely orchestrated songs that revel in drama, dynamics and texture whilst delivering some of Grunge’s best moments (example: Cherub Rock’s stuttering drum intro bursting into life with a glorious octave riff; the whisper-quiet intro to Soma; the breakdown in Hummer…the list goes on).

 By all accounts, Siamese Dream was an agonising record to bring to life, but what a glorious life it has had!